yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/actions-outlets/index.md

 Get your code up-to-date with this, and run in simulator.
 It should be working!
 If it's not, ask a neighbor or instructor.

 <div class="try-it">
-  <h2>Turn & Talk</h2>
+  <h2>🐣 Discuss</h2>
   <p>In total, we had three actions/outlets.
-Discuss each one in detail - how did you establish it and what is its job?
+With your breakout group, discuss each one in detail - how did you establish it and what is its job?
 Would your app work without it?
 Why or why not?</p>
 </div>

 ## iOS: Actions & Outlets